MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Expressions.md

 A callable literal is the name of an operation or function defined in the compilation scope.
-For instance, `X` is an operation literal that refers to the standard library `X` operation, and `Random` is a function literal that refers to the standard library `Random` function.
+For instance, `X` is an operation literal that refers to the standard library `X` operation, and `Message` is a function literal that refers to the standard library `Message` function.

 If an operation supports the `Adjoint` functor, then `Adjoint(op)` is an operation expression.